×

 When we asked expats and global nomads about the quality of medical care in Thailand, they replied:

 "As noted, I do not have health insurance because the cost of walk-in care is unbelievably cheap.
-Additionally, most doctors, particularly at hospitals, are western-trained, so the level of service is just as good as the States," said a member in Chiang Mai.
+Additionally, most doctors, particularly at hospitals, are western-trained, so the level of service is just as good as the States," commented a person living in Chiang Mai, Thailand.

 Are healthcare and health insurance expensive in Thailand?